Infinite-Sage/Recipe-Site-Traffic-Prediction/README.md

 # 🥗 Recipe Site Traffic Prediction – Data Science Project

-#### This project predicts recipe popularity on a website.
-The goal: help the product team decide which recipes to feature on the homepage by identifying those most likely to drive high traffic.
+#### This project predicts which recipes are most likely to drive high website traffic when featured on the homepage, helping the product team select recipes that boost customer engagement and subscriptions.

 ---

 #### 🔥 Project Overview

-This project uses nutritional features and categorical information from a recipe dataset to build a **binary classification model** predicting "High Traffic" vs. "Low Traffic" recipes.
+This project uses nutritional and category data from recipes to predict high-traffic vs. low-traffic recipes.
+I cleaned and analyzed the data, built machine learning models, and provided actionable recommendations.
+My work also reflects key transferable skills—like data cleaning, variance analysis, and reporting.

 **Key Deliverables:**
 - Data validation and cleaning
-- Exploratory Data Analysis (EDA) with insightful plots
+- Exploratory Data Analysis (EDA) to uncover trends
 - Feature engineering and preprocessing
 - Model development: Logistic Regression, Random Forest, XGBoost
 - Model evaluation using precision and accuracy (goal: precision ≥ 0.80)